py1u/SWE-guide-to-code-interviews/README.md

 Estimated Contributions:

 - Peter Lu, 347 days, 114 sections 9-23-21 to 1-8-23, completion of 1st,2nd,3rd milestone.
+    - status: Active

 - Mellie Mariano, 251 days, 73 sections 9-23-21 to 6-5-22, completetion of 1st, half of 2nd milestone.
+    - status: Retired

 - Developer Notes:
-  trying to upload a chapter every three weeks after revision and transferring latex markdown to github
+  - trying to upload a chapter every three weeks after revision and transferring latex markdown to github

 ## Table of Contents:
 ## Introduction: An Overview of Software Engineering